Mark Hopkins Jr.: Early years and family life

 Hopkins was born in Henderson, Jefferson County, New York to Mark Hopkins and Anastasia Lukens Kellogg, who were first cousins.
 Because his father died when he was a boy, he was never known as "Junior".
 The family moved to St. Clair, Michigan in 1824.
 His father, Mark Hopkins (1779–1828), served as Postmaster, first in Henderson, NY, then in St. Clair, Michigan (known then as Palmer, Michigan), where he was also Judge of Probate.

 The elder Hopkins died in 1828, and his son left school to work as a clerk.
 In 1837, he studied law with his brother Henry but moved on through several business ventures.
 He was a partner in a firm called "Hopkins and Hughes", then a bookkeeper and later manager for "James Rowland and Company".

 On September 22, 1854, in New York City, Hopkins married his first cousin, Mary Frances Sherwood.
 Though his background was Congregationalist, the wedding was at a Presbyterian Church.
 Mary and Mark Hopkins had no children of their own.
 Mary adopted Timothy Nolan, the adult son of her housekeeper, who took the Hopkins name and was given an administrative position at the Union Pacific Railroad.
 Despite Hopkins' thriftiness, his wife managed eventually to persuade him to build an ornate mansion at the top of Nob Hill in San Francisco, California, close to the mansions of other Central Pacific founders.
 The construction commenced in 1875.
-The architects were the prominent San Francisco firm of Wright and Sanders and the project manager was architectural engineer William Wallace Barbour Sheldon, who worked for Hopkins under the Southern Pacific Improvement Company.
+The architects were the prominent San Francisco firm of Wright & Sanders and the project manager was architectural engineer William Wallace Barbour Sheldon, who worked for Hopkins under the Southern Pacific Improvement Company.